Thinkwise/docs/website/versioned_docs/version-2018.2/kb/exchange.md

 With the `exh_sync_item` stored procedure it is possible to re-synchronize (part of) the Exchange items to the database, for example, after long-term disruptions or for new users. .

 This stored procedure can be given a user name for which the items must be synchronized.
-It can also be indicated which items should be synchronized; Agenda items (0), contacts (1), e-mails (2) or tasks (3).
+It can also be indicated which items should be synchronized; Agenda items (0), contacts (1), emails (2) or tasks (3).
 In addition, it can be indicated between which dates these items should fall and whether additional, modified  or removed items have to be included.

 For example: